mtzfactory/nango/docs/docs/add-sync.md

     unique_key: 'id',               // The key in the result objects used for deduping (e.g. email, id).

     // For cursor based paging
-    paging_request_path: 'after',   // The name of the request parameter for the next page cursor.
+    paging_cursor_request_path: 'after',   // The name of the request parameter for the next page cursor.
-    paging_response_path: 'paging.next.after',   // The path in the response to the cursor for the next page.
+    paging_cursor_metadata_response_path: 'paging.next.after',   // The path in the response to the cursor for the next page.

     // For URL based paging
     paging_url_path: 'next'        // The path in the response to the URL for the next page.